kmarekspartz/kyle.marek-spartz.org/posts/2014-02-19-sacrificing-safety-for-flexibility.md

 ---
 title: Sacrificing Safety for Flexibility
 tags: programming-philosophy, programming-languages
+description: An analogy between type systems and databases
 ---

 There are tradeoffs with almost any technology choice.
 Often, a choice's strength is also its weakness.